The Grapes: Local pub 2: beer and better food.

 It has daily specials (mostly locally sourced) as well as standard sandwiches, jacket potatoes, soup and so on.
 All made on the premises, as are the cakes.
-If I'd been hungry enough i'd have had a meal there, because the food looked lovely and the place was clearly extremely popular with locals (always a good sign).
+If I'd been hungry enough on my first visit (in 2008) I'd have had a meal there, because the food looked lovely and the place was clearly extremely popular with locals (always a good sign).

 But I had a coffee instead ('Illy' brand, and very nice too) and an absolutely superb walnut and chocolate brownie.

 The place was full of shoppers and their families enjoying various snacks and meals, but there is an 'upstairs' gallery as well so it was easy enough to find a table.
 There is even a stainless steel 'pod' for a toilet.